junghoon-lee-rutgers/CLGIS_FA2023/index.md

-# Assignment 8
+# Final Project
 Command-line GIS, Fall 2023
 Junghoon Lee

-## Schools and School Districts in Hudson County, NJ
+## The Sending/Receiving relationships between municipalities and school districts in New Jersey
 This [map](school_districts_sending_receiving.html) shows municipalities sending their students to school districts other than their own K-12 districts.

 - Data sources